Overseas Filipino Workers- How Do They Do It?

 Working Hours?

-The only benefit from it is that for me, I can travel to these places that I've never been.
+The only benefit from it is that I can travel to places that I've never been to.

 But how about the others?

-The longest time that I render was 17 hours on a single night shift.
-Imagine travelling at night from Abu Dhabi to Dubai and do the night work and going home seeing the sunrise.
+The longest time that I rendered was 17 hours on a single night shift.
+Imagine traveling at night from Abu Dhabi to Dubai doing the night work and going home to see the sunrise.
 (Instagramable..lol)

-Here it's normal and I get used to it.
+Here it's normal and I got used to it.
 I can't complain.
 It's paid overtime. hehe.

 Benefits?